observablehq/framework/docs/getting-started.md

 <div class="tip">
   <p>If port 3000 is in use, the preview server will choose the next available port, so your actual port may vary.
 To specify port 4321 (and similarly for any other port), use <nobr><code>--port 4321</code></nobr>.</p>
-  <p>Also, for security, the preview server is by default only accessible on your local machine using the <a href="https://en.wikipedia.org/wiki/Localhost">loopback address</a> 127.0.0.1.
+  <p>For security, the preview server is by default only accessible on your local machine using the <a href="https://en.wikipedia.org/wiki/Localhost">loopback address</a> 127.0.0.1.
 To allow remote connections, use <nobr><code>--host 0.0.0.0</code></nobr>.</p>
 </div>

 Now visit <http://127.0.0.1:3000> in your browser, which should look like:

 <figure>
   <img loading="lazy" src="./getting-started/hello-framework.png" style="aspect-ratio: 3248 / 2112;">
-  <figcaption>The default home page (<code style="font-size: 90%;">docs/index.md</code>) after creating a new project.</figcaption>
+  <figcaption>The default home page (<code>docs/index.md</code>) after creating a new project.</figcaption>
 </figure>

 ### Test live preview

+Live preview means that as you save changes, your in-browser preview updates instantly.
+Live preview applies to Markdown pages, imported JavaScript modules (so-called *hot module replacement*), data loaders, and file attachments.
+This feature is implemented by the preview server watching files and pushing changes to the browser over a socket.

-Let’s check that live preview is working.
-Open <code>docs/index.md</code> in your preferred text editor — below we show Visual Studio Code — and position your browser window so that you can see your editor and browser side-by-side.
+To experience live preview, first open <code>docs/index.md</code> in your preferred text editor — below we show Visual Studio Code — and position your browser window so that you can see your editor and browser side-by-side.
 If you then replace the text “Hello, Observable Framework” with “Hi, Mom!” and save, you should see:

 <figure>
   <img loading="lazy" src="./getting-started/hi-mom.png" class="crop">
   <figcaption>No seriously — hi, Mom!
 Thanks for supporting me all these years.</figcaption>
 </figure>

 <div class="tip">Try reloading if you don’t see an update after saving.
-Changes are streamed over a socket to the preview server, and this socket may disconnect if you’re idle for a while.
+The live preview socket may disconnect if you’re idle.
 Please upvote <a href="https://github.com/observablehq/cli/issues/50">#50</a> if you run into this issue.</div>

 ### Create a new page